About the Foundation

 The Foundation shall evaluate the portfolio against relevant benchmarks.
 All portfolio holdings shall be compared to their equivalent benchmarks for monitoring performance on an ongoing basis.

 The Foundation will immediately notify the Investment Advisor of any material changes in the financial situation that could affect risk tolerance, time horizon, liquidity needs, income needs or return requirements.

 The Investment and Finance Committee will review the Investment Policy Statement annually.
 Following full-board approval, the Investment Policy Statement will be provided to the Investment Advisor with the current policy superseding all previous Investment Policy Statements.

-The Investment Policy Statement has been read and approved by the Columbia Basin College Board of Directors on June 5, 2020.
+The Investment Policy Statement has been read and approved by the Columbia Basin College Foundation Board of Directors on May 18, 2023.